Amelia Peabody series: Publication history

 The first book in the series, Crocodile on the Sandbank, was first published in 1975.
 Initially intended as a standalone novel, Peters did not write a sequel for six years.
 As the author was juggling several book series written under two pseudonyms, the Amelia Peabody series progressed slowly at first, with new installments published sporadically in intervals varying between two and four years.
 As the series became more commercially successful in the mid 1990s, however, the pace increased and by the end of the decade new books were appearing at the rate of one annually, with many of the later books in the series appearing on The New York Times Bestseller List for fiction.
 The 19th and last installment in the series to be published, A River in the Sky, was released in 2010.
 The series also includes a non-fiction companion book, Amelia Peabody's Egypt: A Compendium.

 The first eighteen books in the series were written in chronological order, with the exception of Guardian of the Horizon, which was the 16th book published but 11th in the series chronology.
 In a 2003 book talk at the Library of Congress, Elizabeth Peters revealed that her overall plan was to continue the series chronologically through World War I and end with the events surrounding the discovery of the tomb of Tutankhamun in 1922, as the aging of the characters in real time presented a challenge to extending the series further.
-Although her age is only given in the first book, Amelia Peabody would have been seventy years old—and Emerson 67 or 68—by that point in history, making their often physically trying acts of heroism less and less credible.
+Although her age is given only in the first book, Amelia Peabody would have been seventy years old—and Emerson 67 or 68 — by that point in history, making their often physically trying acts of heroism less and less credible.
 This stated goal was accomplished with the publication of Tomb of the Golden Bird in 2006.
 The events of that book wrapped up most of the series' loose plot lines, although it did not bring the series to a definite ending.

 In the same talk, Peters stated that installments written after that point would "fill in the gaps" in the series' chronology, as there were gaps of several years between some volumes.
 The next (and last) book to be published, A River in the Sky (the 19th book in publication order) was retroactively inserted into the series chronology as the 12th book.

 Peters had plotted and written part of the twentieth novel in the series, The Painted Queen, at the time of her death in 2013.
 The manuscript was completed by Peters's friend, mystery writer Joan Hess, with assistance from Egyptologist Salma Ikram, and was published in July 2017.
 It is set in the 1912-13 season, making it the fourteenth of the series in chronological order, and deals with the fallout of Nefret's precipitous marriage in The Falcon at the Portal.

 The series has been published in English in the United States and the United Kingdom.
 A varying number of volumes have been translated into other languages, including French, German, Greek, and Japanese.